 You can select “Generate Automatically” under Meeting ID or use your personal meeting ID.

-You can also choose to create a “Meeting Password” for added security and to avoid video bombing.
+You can also choose to create a “Meeting Password” for added security and to avoid zoom bombing.

 Also, we recommend checking “Both” next to the Audio options so guests have the option to join by telephone or computer.